 Processing tuple variation store data

-When a particular variation instance has been selected, an application needs to process the variation store data to derive interpolated values for that instance – interpolated grid coordinates for outline points, or interpolated CVT values.
+When a variation instance has been selected, an application needs to process the variation store data to derive interpolated values for that instance – interpolated grid coordinates for outline points, or interpolated CVT values.
 In the case of the ‘gvar’ table, this will be done glyph-by-glyph as needed.
 The application can process the TupleVariationHeaders to filter the tuple variation tables that are applicable for the current instance, or to calculate a scalar for each tuple variation table directly.
 Scalars can then be applied to deltas in each tuple variation table, and the net adjustments applied to the target items.

 NOTE 1 In the ‘cvar’ table, there is a logical delta for each CVT index given in the packed point number data.
 In the ‘gvar’ table, there are two logical deltas for each point number: one for the point’s X coordinate, and one for the X coordinate.
 The delta data is organized with all of the deltas for X coordinates first, followed by deltas for Y coordinates.

-NOTE 2 In the ‘gvar’ table, if the data for a given glyph lists point numbers for some points in a contour but not others, then delta values for the omitted point numbers must be inferred.
-See the ‘gvar’ table description for details.
+NOTE 2 In the ‘gvar’ table, there are two logical deltas for each point number: one for the point’s X coordinate, and one for the Y coordinate.

 For details on determining applicability of a given tuple variation table, and on calculation of scalars and net adjustments to target items, see OFF Font variations overview.